yorkzach/startup/README.md

 ## CSS Deliverable

-[x] - done - Prerequisite: Simon CSS deployed to your production environment [x] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [x] - done - Prerequisite: Notes in your startup Git repository README.md file [x] - done - 30% Header, footer, and main content body.
+[y] - done - Prerequisite: Simon CSS deployed to your production environment [y] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [y] - done - Prerequisite: Notes in your startup Git repository README.md file [y] - done - 30% Header, footer, and main content body.
 Used flex to layout sections.
-[x] - done - 20% Navigation elements.
+[y] - done - 20% Navigation elements.
 Links highlight on hover.
-[x] - done - 10% Responsive to window resizing.
+[y] - done - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
-[x] - done - 20% Application elements.
-Buttons are using bootstrap [x] - done - 10% Application text content.
-Text is displayed using the Merriday font [x] - done - 10% Application images.
+[y] - done - 20% Application elements.
+Buttons are using bootstrap.
+Accordion using bootstrap [y] - done - 10% Application text content.
+Text is displayed using the Merriday font [y] - done - 10% Application images.
 I added curved edges around my profile photo.